 Disney takes US$5 billion hit but pandemic impact not as bad as feared

-Walt Disney Co on Tuesday avoided the unmitigated disaster some investors feared as it eked out an adjusted profit amid the coronavirus pandemic that shut down parks, movie theaters and sporting events across the globe.

-LOS ANGELES: Walt Disney Co on Tuesday avoided the unmitigated disaster some investors feared as it eked out an adjusted profit amid the coronavirus pandemic that shut down parks, movie theaters and sporting events across the globe.
+LOS ANGELES: Walt Disney on Tuesday (Aug 4) avoided the unmitigated disaster some investors feared as it eked out an adjusted profit amid the coronavirus pandemic that shut down parks, movie theaters and sporting events across the globe.

 The company took a nearly US$5 billion charge due to the pandemic and shifting media habits.
 COVID-19 wiped out US$3.5 billion in operating profit in the parks division.